markirby/mark-kirby.co.uk/content/_posts/2011-02-16-how-to-learn-any-mobile-development-platform.md

   * What [logical operators][7] are available (AND, NOT, OR)?
   * What, if any, [bitwise operators][8] are available?
   * What are rules around true and false?
 Does true == 1, does false == 0 etc.
   * What features do you get for free with the String data type?
-Popular ones include split, join, concatenate, substring etc. You&#8217;ll need to refer to these regularly.
+Popular ones include split, join, concatenate, substring etc. You'll need to refer to these regularly.
   * What [regex][9] functions does the language come with?
   * How do you declare an [Array][10], and what functions come built-in to work with Arrays?
 What rules are there around declaring Arrays?
   * Does your language allow you to create custom data types such as [structs][11], and how do you do this?